 Many times the actual anchor text for the link provides enough “content” for that page in order for the search engines to deem the link as valuable (usually this happens when the anchor text uses your proper keywords and is from a site with a high page rank).
 For example, if you have a page in your site about new condos in downtown Dallas and that page has an inbound link from a reputable site using the anchor text “new condos in downtown Dallas” you are off to a great start!

 So WHEN does a site build links and how quickly should this process be pursued?

 A professional search engine optimization company will do this process gradually and naturally.
 The days of link farming and link trading (reciprocal links) are over…in short, no more shortcuts!
 The best practice for link building is the good old fashion way.
 Much of this is done through social platforms, article submissions, press releases, blogs, forum posts, directories, etc. We can go into the details of each of these later but the lesson to take away from this is that natural link building is the only way to go.

 Natural link building takes time.
 If the search engines see a nice steady upward progress in the number and quality of your links, they will assign better rankings over time.
 Unnatural link building may be defined as a rapid or dramatic increase in links in a short period of time, sites that link to one another (or link trading) or unqualified paid links (this does not include legitimate advertising or directories).

 OK, so you are ready to start link building.
 HOW do you define what the good links are?

-The best way to attack this process is with an experienced link building team beacuse it can take time and man power.
+The best way to attack this process is with an experienced link building team because it can take time and manpower.
 Yahoo is much quicker to recognize links than Google so keep in mind that you can check this throughout the process.
 For example, a quick way to see how many inbound links Google is recognizing for your site is to type “site:domainname.com” into the Google search box.
 The top right portion of the page will give you the number if links recognized.
-The bottom line is that to keep improving your rankings, this is a never ending process…so stay at it!
+The bottom line is that to keep improving your rankings, this is a never-ending process…so stay at it!